pratieklndubey/Ledger/README.md

 # lEdge
 lEdge is something we all need.
 I always wanted to manage my money and analyse my income & expenses, but I never really got an app with all the required features.
 So, I thought of creating this app with all the features one needs to manage their money seamlessly.
 I hope you would love it.
-<br/>lEdge provides features like Ledger, Charts, Pivot Tables, Statistics and Asset Management with live values of your assets like Metals and Securities.
+<br/>lEdge provides features like Ledger, Charts, Pivot Tables, Statistics, Search, and Asset Management with live values of your assets like Metals and Securities.

 Installation Guide: <br/>
         1. Install [Python](https://www.python.org/downloads/), [Node-JS](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/try/download/community).<br/>